devilkinplusplus/Caching.Test/README.md

 # Distributed Caching
 Distributed caching is a caching strategy where data is stored in a distributed system.
 This allows the data to be shared across multiple servers or instances, making it more scalable.

-# Tests
+# Methods
-The following tests have been implemented for Distributed caching:
+The following methods have been implemented for Distributed caching:

 * Set() / SetAsync() - This test checks if data is correctly added to the distributed cache.
 * Get() / GetAsync() - This test checks if data is correctly retrieved from the distributed cache.